friendbuy/slate/source/includes/_tracking_event.md

 In addition to the previous "controlled" events, you may decide to add your own custom event.
 For example you could trigger a "video viewed" custom event at the end of a marketing video or "survey taken" at the end of a quiz.

 Note that a custom event will always send all the information it receives.

+When creating a custom event, we strongly recommend passing in a unique `deduplicationId`.
+This property must be a string.
+We will not reward any subsequent custom events with the same type and `deduplicationId`.
+You can use any string you prefer as the `deduplicationId`, as long as it is unique.
+You should pick a unique identifier approriate to the event you are tracking.